frconor-ebook/meditations/_posts/2025-06-02-clean-of-heart.md

 We are called to be a bride of Christ, to have that clean heart, and keep it clean.
 If ever it ceases to be clean, we go and clean it again in the sacrament of Confession---great means, other means to live this virtue well---frequent Confession.

 We accuse ourselves of small things, of lack of the guard of our heart, of our imagination, our thoughts.
-Our Lord has warned us, "Out of the heart of man come all sorts of ugly things: envy, jealousy, lust, anger" (cf. Mark 7:21-23).
+Our Lord has warned us, "Out of the heart of man come all sorts of ugly things: envy, jealousy, lust, anger" (*cf*.
+Mark 7:21-23).

 We shouldn\'t be surprised at the temptations that come or what the devil may throw at us.
 We are human.
 Our Lord also allowed Himself to be tempted (Matt.
 4:1-11).
 But we have the remedies.